bodil/im-rs/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see
 <http://www.gnu.org/licenses/>.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct][coc].
+By participating in this project you agree to abide by its terms.

+[coc]: ./CODE_OF_CONDUCT.md